skjolber/3d-bin-container-packing/README.md

 # Packaging customization

-## Container obstacles
+## Obstacles within containers
 Make the packager account for non-rectangular packaging space, i.e. pillars or other obstacles within containers, by providing the container initial free space (i.e. points).

-## Packager controls (plugins)
+## Packager controls
-The packagers (excluding brute force) can be extended to handle specialized needs via various `control` types.
+The packagers (excluding brute force) can be extended to handle specialized needs via various `control` (plugins) types.

-In a nutshell, the `controls` are stateful objects which are handed various resources from the packagers during construction, and then notified and/or invokes at certain milestones within the packaging process.
+In a nutshell, the `controls` are stateful objects which are handed various resources from the packagers during construction, and then notified and/or invoked at certain milestones within the packaging process.

 `Controls` must be provided as follows: